The Concordat to Support the Career Development of Researchers

 Following completion of the gap analysis, the University produced a Concordat Action Plan 2011-15 and implemented a monitoring process to address areas emerging from the benchmarking gap/analysis.

-Actions identified in the 2011-15 implementation action plan were aligned with the University's Strategic Plan 2010-2015 Research and Knowledge Transfer Strategy.
+Actions identified in the 2011-15 implementation action plan were aligned with the University's Strategic Plan 2010-2015 and Research and Knowledge Transfer Strategy.

 Original Action Plan for 2011-15